fengbintu/Neural-Networks-on-Silicon/README.md

 # Neural Networks on Silicon

 My name is Fengbin Tu.
-I'm currently pursuing the Ph.D. degree with the Institute of Microelectronics, Tsinghua University, Beijing, China.
-My research interests include accelerators for neural networks, deep learning and approximate computing.
-This is an exciting field where fresh ideas come out every day.
+I'm currently pursuing my Ph.D. degree with the Institute of Microelectronics, Tsinghua University, Beijing, China.
+For more informantion about me and my research, you can go to [my homepage](https://fengbintu.github.io/).
+One of my research interests is architecture design for deep learning.
+This is an exciting field where fresh ideas come out every day, so I'm collecting works on related topics.
 Welcome to join us!

 ## Table of Contents
+ - My Contribution
  - Conference Papers
    - [2015 DAC](#2015-dac)
    - [2016 DAC](#2016-dac)